stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 tags = ["python"]
 +++

 [Python](https://www.python.org/) has a long history, and it has evolved over time.
-This article describes some agreed modern best practices.
+This article describes some modern good practices.

 ## Use a Helper to Run Python Tools